MatthiasX86/react-scroll-backdrop/README.md

 Default: false

-Because the react-backdrop is triggered by user scroll, there are going to be times when there is no backdrop color/image because the user hasn't started scrolling.
+Because the react-scroll-backdrop is triggered by user scroll, there are going to be times when there is no backdrop color/image because the user hasn't started scrolling.
 It will remain that way until a scroll in a backdrop zone is triggered.
 If you need a color/image to be triggered instantly you can provide this prop to the backdrop zone that you would like to trigger instantly.

 ```javascript